Good time tracking and productivity app, but several timesheet issues

 Toggl Track Usability and Interface

 Toggl Track has a clean and simple design.
-Its purple and white colors, readable font, and well-organized features are easy on the eyes.
+Its pink, purple, and white colors, readable font, and well-organized features are easy on the eyes.

-The left sidebar neatly lists key features such as Timer, Reports, Projects, Clients, and Settings.
+The left sidebar neatly lists key features such as Timer, Reports, Approvals, Projects, Clients, Billable Rates, Invoices, and more.
 The top bar changes depending on the feature you’ve clicked.
 For example, when you’re in the timer, the top bar lets you add a project, define a timeframe, select tags, and mark the entry as billable.
 These options change when you visit another feature, such as Reports or Projects.

 While everything seemed great at the surface level, I quickly found that Toggl Track’s individual features were not intuitive.
 For example, creating and approving timesheets wasn’t as straightforward as I’d expected.
 You have to manually set up team members using the timesheets feature.
 Otherwise, their time entries don’t automatically convert to timesheets.

-Once a team member logs their time, they must manually submit their entry for approval.
+And even after they’re set up and log their time, they must manually submit their entry for approval through a separate approvals tab.
+If they forget to do this, you can’t see the pending approval in your dashboard either.
+The whole thing was pretty confusing and time-consuming.
 Other apps like Homebase automate this process, leaving less room for missed time entries and errors.

 Mobile and desktop apps